Katherinejimmy/industrial-defect-inspector-vit/README.md

 **Phase 3 — Docker**
 - Wrap the whole pipeline in a container
-- The point: it should run identically on any machine, no environment excuses — this is what actually matters in a production setting
+- The point: it should run identically on any machine, no environment excuses, this is what actually matters in a production setting

 **Phase 4 — C++ edge deployment**
 - Export the trained model to ONNX